Panchu11/AgentYap/README.md

 ## 🔧 Configuration

-1. Click the AgentYap extension icon
+1. Click the YapMate extension icon
 2. Go to Settings (⚙️)
 3. Enter your OpenRouter API key
 4. Save and start using!